DLR-SC/tigl/doc/mainpage.md

 The CPACSCreator is the continuity of the original TiGL project (https://github.com/DLR-SC/tigl).
 Basically TiGL library was extended with functionalities to edit CPACS geometrical data.
-Editing features was also added to TiGLViewer and TiGLViewer becomes CPACSCreator.
+Editing features was also added to TiGL Viewer and TiGL Viewer becomes CPACSCreator.
 The idea is to integrate these new functionalities back into the orignal TiGL project once they are stable enough.
 To be clear about the nomenclature used in this documentation, we use TiGL to refer to the new TiGL library and original TiGL library to refer to current TiGL3 library.